-For the algorithmic aspect, we recall that, if $\chi_v$ has $n_v$ points, $k$ of which are proxies, then $P_v$ has $k + \binom{k}2$ variables, and it can be computed from $\chi_v$ in time $O\pth{2^{n_v+4k} n_v^{k+2}}$ by a simple modification of the Alvarez-Seidel algorithm~\cite{alvarez2013simple}.
-The following result gives a precise bound on the complexity of counting triangulations, given the polynomials $P_v$. \begin{proposition} Let $T$ be a chirotope tree with $m$ edges, in which each node has degree at most $k$, and such that $\chi_T$ has size $n$.
-The number of triangulations of $\chi_T$ can be computed from the polynomials $\{P_v \colon v \text{ a node of } T\}$ in time $O\pth{2^{4k} n^{2k} m}$ in the Real-RAM model.\footnote{In particular, this model allows arithmetic computation on arbitrary reals in time $O(1)$.
+For the algorithmic aspect, we recall that, if, for a node $v$, $\chi_v$ has $n_v$ elements, $k$ of which are proxies, we have to compute a family $Q^U_v$ of $k$-variate polynomials.
+We show that the number of polynomials in the family is bounded by $\O(A^k)$, with $A=6+4 \sqrt 2 \approx 11.66$; see \cref{lem:control_U}.
+In addition, these polynomials can be computed in time $O\pth{A^k 2^{n_v} n_v^{k+2}}$ by a simple modification of the Alvarez-Seidel algorithm~\cite{alvarez2013simple}.
+The following result gives a precise bound on the complexity of counting triangulations, given the polynomials $Q^U_v$, for all nodes $v$ of $T$ and all noncrossing configurations $U$ of edges on the proxy elements of $v$. \begin{proposition} Let $T$ be a chirotope tree with $m$ edges, in which each node has degree at most $k$, and such that $\chi_T$ has size $n$.
+The number of triangulations of $\chi_T$ can be computed from the collections of polynomials $\{Q^U_v\}$ in time $O\pth{\A^{k} n^{2k} m}$ in the Real-RAM model.\footnote{In particular, this model allows arithmetic computation on arbitrary reals in time $\O(1)$.
 We refer to Erickson et al.~\cite{erickson2022smoothing} for a formal definition of the Real-RAM model of computation.} \end{proposition}

-We implemented our method for trees of arity~$3$ (see \cref{a:arity3} for the details and access to the code).
-This implementation is merely a proof of concept, and it is beyond the scope of this paper to optimize it or benchmark it, but we can mention that on a laptop, it took a few seconds to count the triangulations of the example of Figure~\ref{f:exemple} page~\pageref{f:exemple}, that assembles a set of $254$ points from decorating chirotopes of size $9$, and that it handles random ternary chirotope trees with 146 nodes (1024 points) in less than 5 minutes.
+We implemented our method for a family of trees of degree at most~$3$ (see \cref{a:arity3} for the details and access to the code).
+This implementation is merely a proof of concept, and it is beyond the scope of this paper to optimize it or benchmark it, but we can mention that on a laptop, it took a few seconds to count the triangulations of the example of Figure~\ref{f:exemple} page~\pageref{f:exemple}, that assembles a set of $254$ points from decorating chirotopes of size $9$, and that it handles random ternary chirotope trees with 146 nodes (1024 elements) in less than 5 minutes.